 Gov. David Ige said Tuesday he is delaying the implementation of furloughs for state employees through at least July 1, 2021.

-“We found it provides enough direct support to programs in Hawaii that I am able to delay furloughs for executive branch employees until at least July 1, 2021,” Ige wrote.
+In an email tendered to state employees, the governor said following initial review that the $900 billion federal COVID-19 relief bill passed last week by U.S. Congress and signed into law on Sunday by President Donald Trump “provides enough direct support to programs in Hawaii that I am able to delay furloughs for executive branch employees until at least July 1, 2021.

 About 10,000 state workers would have to stay home two days a month under the plan, resulting in a 9.2% salary cut.
-The state Department of Education released modified furlough plans for its more than 20,000 employees, taking into account the academic calendar to minimize the affect the days off would have on student instruction.
+Modified furlough plans were released by the state Department of Education and University of Hawaii to take into account the academic calendar.